nqxcode/laravel-lucene-search/README.md

 ### Register events for models

-For register models events (save/update/delete) `use SearchTrait` and call `registerEventsForSearch` method of trait in `boot` method of model:
+For register models events (save/update/delete) `use SearchTrait` and call `registerSearchIndexUpdateEvents` method of trait in `boot` method of model:

 ```php